Igalia/wolvic/README.md

 ## Setup instructions

+> For setup instructions using the development version of the Chromium backend check [this instructions out instead](CHROMIUM.md)

 ### GeckoView local substitution

 After [PR #70](https://github.com/Igalia/wolvic/pull/70), WebXR sessions won't work with the prebuilt maven GeckoView libraries because that PR introduced a change in the GeckoView protocol.
 So you have to build GeckoView manually by applying patches at [this repository](https://github.com/Igalia/wolvic-gecko-patches).